eliabntt/GRADE-RR/README.md

 _____
 ## Known issues
 1. ros clock might have some delay in publishing.
 This implies that you need to sleep the simulation every time that component gets triggered.
 Other component behave consistently based on our tests.
 Alternatively, you can post-process the data as shown in [here](https://github.com/robot-perception-group/GRADE-eval)
 2. BBOX3D are wrong for moving objects.
+The script [here](https://github.com/eliabntt/GRADE-RR/blob/v2022/simulator/correct_data.py#L267) show a way to solve this.
-The script in `scripts/smpl_and_bbox.py` will solve this.
+3. Pose information is wrong for some moving objects.
+The code [here](https://github.com/eliabntt/GRADE-RR/blob/v2022/simulator/correct_data.py#L224) will solve this.
-3. Collisions for dynamic objects are wrong most of the times.
-This implies that LiDAR (and LRF) will get wrong data when running.
-This should be addressed by the new LiDAR-RTX of the new Isaac Sim version.
+4. Collisions for dynamic objects are not computed most of the times due to PhysX limitations.
+This is addressed by the new LiDAR-RTX of the new Isaac Sim version.
-4. The rendering is not blocking.
+5. The rendering is not blocking.
 Multiple calls (especially for path tracing) are necessary.
-However, this usually disrupt the motion-vector data and motion-blur.
-A possible workaround is [here](https://github.com/eliabntt/GRADE-RR/blob/main/simulator/replay_experiment.py) on our replay-experiment script.
+Thus, this usually disrupt the motion-vector data.
+A possible workaround is to do two rendering steps and save the motion-vector data, and then finish rendering to save the rgb information.
+See [here](https://github.com/eliabntt/GRADE-RR/blob/v2022/simulator/replay_experiment.py#L390) an example on how to do that.
+6. In the v2022 it is not possible to set indipendent vfov of the cameras
+7. In the v2022 the internal PD control for the joints will NOT work using position setpoints.
+Also, the maximum velocity set is not considered.
+8. In the v2022 the timeline gets updated automatically even if you do not want it.
+You need to keep track of the ctime and constantly re-update it to correctly generate the data you want.

 ______
 ## Download data